 “There’s been a preponderance of HPV-related squamous cell carcinoma of the base portion of the tongue,” he says.
 “Kids [should be] vaccinated because we’ve seen this huge uptick that’s related to HPV.”
 Current guidelines recommend the HPV vaccine for girls and boys around age 11 or 12; it’s also recommended for women and men who weren’t vaccinated as preteens up to ages 26 and 21, respectively.

-A healthy tongue is pinkish-red in color.
-A bright red tongue could be a sign of not enough folic acid, vitamin B12, or iron.
-Often these deficiencies can be corrected with supplements and/or tweaks to your diet.
+A healthy tongue is pinkish-red in colour.
+Therefore, tongue colour analysis can tell a lot about your overall health and oral hygiene.
+A bright red tongue could be a sign of not enough folic acid, vitamin B12, or iron deficiency.
+Often these vitamin deficiency issues can be corrected with supplements and/or tweaks to your diet.

-A bright red tongue could also be a sign of strep throat or Kawasaki disease, a rare and usually treatable condition that causes inflammation in some blood vessels, typically among small children.
+A bright red tongue could be telling signs of strep throat or Kawasaki disease.
+Kawasaki disease is a rare and usually treatable condition that causes inflammation in some blood vessels, typically among small children.

-Don’t automatically freak out if your tongue blares red in the mirror.
+Don’t automatically freak out if you see a red tongue discoloration instead of a healthy tongue in the mirror.
 It could just as easily be from that strawberry smoothie or some too-hot soup that burned.
 Taste buds grow back!

 Canker sores–not to be confused with cold sores, which are caused by a virus–can be a sign of stress.
 They can appear on your tongue or other parts of your mouth.